Skip to main content

 SIP or Systematic Investment Plan is similar to traditional Recurring Deposits.
 One main difference between the two is that SIPs are market linked.
 Meaning, SIP investments allow individuals to invest a specific sum of money in an underlying mutual fund scheme at a pre-decided date of a month.
 Moreover, investors can also choose the period of investing from quarterly, monthly, weekly, or even daily.
 However, most salaried investors opt for the monthly SIP investment strategy.

 As we can see, SIPs help investors to invest through small, regular instalments rather than investing a lump sum amount.
 The freedom to invest smaller amounts is one of the main popularity drivers of SIPs in India.
+To effectively plan your investments, you can use an SIP return calculator.
+This tool can help you estimate the potential returns on your SIP investments based on your monthly contribution, investment duration and expected returns.
+You can also adjust the various parameters to arrive at a combination that suits your goals.

 Let us look at some more benefits of SIP investments: